ThomasKaiser/sbc-bench/Results.md

 * `7-zip` scores benefit slightly from memory performance.
 See RK3328 equipped Renegade at 1.4 GHz with 4.4 kernel and Rock64 with same setup
 * `openssl` numbers are not affected by memory performance and are the same with same CPU cores and same clockspeeds.
 At least with Cortex-A53 running at 1.4 GHz with arm64 binary: NanoPi Fire3, Renegade, Rock64 and [RockPro64 with openssl pinned to an A53 core](http://ix.io/1ivR): ~96000k with AES-128/16bit and ~648000k with AES-256/16KB
 * It seems the combination arm64 Bionic with very recent kernel improves AES encryption results with small data chunks (less than 1KB -- see [Rock64 with 4.18 at 1.3GHz](http://ix.io/1iH4) and [Vim2 with 4.17 at 1.4GHz](http://ix.io/1iJ7) vs. [Rock64 with 4.4 at 1.3GHz](http://ix.io/1iGW)).
 Status: Needs further investigations (most probably related to GCC version)
+* It seems running an *armhf* userland on 64-bit SoCs also improves AES encryption results with small data chunks (see *armhf* entries for NanoPC T3+, Rock64, RockPro64 and Vim2).
+Status: very interesting, needs further investigations
+* It seems running Xenial binaries even further improves AES/SSL performance when ARMv8 Crypto Extensions are available.
+Status: while interesting irrelevant, we should get rid of Xenial and Jessie numbers.
 * It makes a huge difference whether ARMv8 Crypto Extensions can be used or not.
 See the many 64-bit SBC results above and compare with RPi 3B+ or ODROID-C2 (both 64-bit ARMv8 but no crypto engine licensed/available)
 * Bionic vs. Stretch makes a big difference with `cpuminer`.
 GCC version might matter (7.3 on Bionic vs. 6.3 on Stretch -- [some benchmarks heavily depend on compiler versions](https://forum.armbian.com/topic/7763-benchmarking-cpus/?do=findComment&comment=58530)).
 Status: needs further investigation and confirmation
 * *(more to come soon)*